Join the team!

 Funded Positions:

-- PhD positions – None at present, equine SCP project to be advertised shortly for October 2026 start.
-Others may become available through the Liverpool BBSRC or MRC DLA schemes for Oct 2027 start.
+• Other PhD positions – Others may become available through the Liverpool BBSRC or MRC DLA schemes for Oct 2027 start.

 Unfunded Positions: